sketchfab/configurator-framework/README.md

 ### Color

-The `visible` option allows the user to change the color of a material.
+The `color` option allows the user to change the color of a material.
 The selected color is applied to Diffuse, Diffuse (PBR) and Albedo (PBR) channels.

 ```json